-Economics of Poultry keeping and contribution to household income
+Economics of Poultry keeping

 Depending upon the socio-cultural, agro-ecological and market conditions, practices of poultry keeping vary across and within districts.
-While a number of households keep poultry under scavenging conditions, there are also a sizeable proportion raising poultry under full confinement, and overall cost and revenue structure varied greatly with production practices.
-In areas with relatively higher village biomass and low population density (Jalpaiguri and Murshidabad), a larger proportion of households kept poultry under scavenging conditions resulting in lower unit cost vis-à-vis the coastal districts of East Midnapore and South 24 Parganas.
-The distribution of households by cost structure (excluding the chick cost) is given in Figure 4.18.
-As can be seen from the figure almost 45 percent households in Murshidabad reported spending less than five rupees per chick towards feed and other maintenance costs.
+While a number of households keep poultry under scavenging conditions, there are also a sizeable proportion raising poultry under full confinement, and overall cost and revenue structure varied greatly

+Figure 4.18: Distribution of unit cost of Kuroiler production (excluding chick cost)

 Comparable figures for Jalpaiguri, South 24 Parganas and East Midnapore were 24, 10 and 4 percent.
 It is important to note here that Keggfarms operations in Murshidabad are rather recent and market linkages for poultry production (both on input and output side) rudimentary at best.
 As a result most households spend very little on feed and medicines.
-It is plausible that with increased market orientation and flock sizes, households move towards semi-scavenging or pure confinement systems adding to the overall production cost for Kuroiler, mainly on account of feed.
+It is plausible that with increased market orientation and flock sizes, households move towards semi-scavenging or pure confinement systems adding to the overall production cost for Kuroiler, mainly on account of feed10.
 Such choices would however be driven by the overall rate of return which would in turn depend on the demand for these birds.